Become a Recovery Project Coordinator

 Receive training, professional development, and ongoing support from staff

-Qualify federal student loan forbearance and interest repayment
+Qualify for federal student loan forbearance and interest repayment

 Receive individual health insurance — Monthly premium 100% covered